 A few months back we asked the question, Dog or No Dog?
 The overwhelming response was to bring the dog for a variety of reasons, excellent early warning system, close quarters fighting advantage, threat deterrent, companionship, and your emergency “last resort” supply of food.

-Now that most of us agree to bring the dog, the next question is what type of dog makes the best survival dog?
-(Dogs are listed in random order)
+The decision to bring a dog is solely yours.
+But if you decide to bring one along, the next question is what type of dog makes the best survival dog?
+(Dogs are listed in random order).

 1. Labrador Retriever:

 (Also know as a “Lab”) a type of gun/hunting dog.
 A breed characteristic is webbed paws which makes the Lab an excellent swimmer, useful for the breed’s original purpose which was the retrieval of fishing nets.
 This and their subsequent use as legendary hunting companions, gave the Lab the name retriever.
 The dogs of this breed are very loving, kind and compassionate to their master.
 The Labrador Retriever is the most popular breed of dog (by registered ownership) in the world.